Finance for your IT: funding hardware, software and service contracts

 Asset finance can bring you the software, hardware or systems you need straight away, and let you pay over time.

-Asset funding provides funds for specific pieces of equipment.
+Asset funding in the form of IT finance provides funds for specific pieces of equipment.
 A finance provider will buy the equipment for you, and let you pay them back over time.
 You spread the cost over the term of the agreement, while your equipment is already working for you.